Inspired by a traditional colcannon, this Irish Potato And Cabbage Soup is a creamy, comforting meal that’s ready in 40 minutes.

-Why you’ll Love This Irish Potato Soup
+Why You’ll Love This Cabbage Potato Soup Recipe

 • It’s a great way to celebrate St. Patrick’s Day with an Irish-inspired meal for people who aren’t fans of corned beef.